jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Arbiter.md

 RacialMods:
 Languages: truespeech
 SQ: locate inevitable
+SpecialAbilities:
+  Constant Vigilance (Su): >
+    An arbiter gains a +4 bonus to recognize and disbelieve illusions created by creatures with the chaotic subtype or possessing the chaotic descriptor.
+  Electrical Burst (Ex): >
-SpecialAbilities: Constant Vigilance (Su) An arbiter gains a +4 bonus to recognize and disbelieve illusions created by creatures with the chaotic subtype or possessing the chaotic descriptor.
-Electrical Burst (Ex) An arbiter can release electrical energy from its body in a 10-foot-radius burst that deals 3d6 electricity damage (DC 13 Reflex half ).
+    An arbiter can release electrical energy from its body in a 10-foot-radius burst that deals 3d6 electricity damage (DC 13 Reflex half ).
 Immediately following such a burst, the arbiter becomes stunned for 24 hours.
 The save DC is Constitution-based.
+  Locate Inevitable (Su): >
-Locate Inevitable (Su) An arbiter can always sense the direction of the nearest non-arbiter inevitable on the plane, the better to help it report back to its superiors.
+    An arbiter can always sense the direction of the nearest non-arbiter inevitable on the plane, the better to help it report back to its superiors.
 It cannot sense the range to this inevitable.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: